keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-application-delivery.md

 ```

 After the new version has been deployed, and the post deployment phase
-is completed, the `KeptnTask` executed in the promotion phase
+is completed, the following happens:

+1. The `KeptnTask` executed in the promotion phase
 triggers a GitHub action that creates a pull request for applying the
 updated values to the helm chart of the `production` stage.
 You will see the PR in the *Pull requests* section of your upstream repository:

 ![PR for promoting the new version](./assets/multi-stage-delivery/dev2prod-pr.png)

-After approving and merging the pull request into `main`,
+1. After approving and merging the pull request into `main`,
 Argo CD eventually synchronizes the application in the
 `production` stage, and the updated version is deployed.
 This is reflected in a new `KeptnAppVersion` being created